The New, Digital Adaptive PSAT: What’s the deal?

 Apparently, it’s not enough that there are two major standardized tests for college admission – the SAT and the ACT.
 A test called the PSAT is also out there.
 What on earth is it good for?
 Do you need to take it?
 Do colleges see it?
-And most importantly, why should I spend a perfectly lovely fall day in October sitting in a classroom bubbling in answers with my number 2 pencil?
+And most importantly, why should I spend a perfectly lovely fall day in October sitting in a classroom clicking away on a computer screen?

 Essentially, the PSAT (official name Preliminary SAT and National Merit Scholarship Qualifying Test) is your first exposure to the grand world of college admissions testing.
-Ostensibly it is a way to get a practice run of the real thing and a way to qualify for a variety of national and state scholarships.
+The Class of 2025 was the first to take the new, shorter, digital adaptive PSAT, which replaced the paper and pencil-based test.
+Ostensibly the PSAT is a way to get a practice run of the real thing and a way to qualify for a variety of national and state scholarships.
 (Pro tip: if you don’t know what “ostensibly” means — look it up — you will likely see it on a standardized exam sometime soon.)

 The good news is that the PSAT is very low pressure for most students.
 When you first take it sophomore year, there is nothing riding on it.
 It’s just some information to have in your pocket and a taste of what is coming down the line.
 When you take it again junior year, the top scorers will have a shot at being recognized by the National Merit Scholarship Program, a nice resume item when applying to any college and an opportunity for scholarships at some institutions.
 But for those who aren’t in the top 99% of scorers, the PSAT has no direct consequences for college admissions.